rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 ## 2. Understanding Performance Metrics

 ### Accuracy
-**When to Use**: Accuracy is useful when the classes are balanced, meaning there are roughly equal numbers of positive and negative cases.
+**When to Use**: Use accuracy when the classes are balanced, meaning there are roughly equal numbers of positive and negative cases.

-**Cybersecurity Use Case**: In a scenario where you are classifying emails as spam or not spam, and you have a balanced dataset of spam and non-spam emails, accuracy can give a good indication of your model's performance.
+**Cybersecurity Use Case**: Classifying emails as spam or not spam with a balanced dataset of spam and non-spam emails.

-**How It Works**: Accuracy is calculated as the number of correct predictions divided by the total number of predictions.
+**How It Works**: Accuracy measures the proportion of correct predictions out of the total predictions.
 <p>Accuracy = (True Positives + True Negatives) / Total Predictions</p>

 **Key Factors**: High accuracy requires both true positives and true negatives to be high.

-It doesn't account for class imbalance, so in cybersecurity, ensure your dataset is balanced before relying on accuracy.
+**Example Explanation**:
+If you have 100 emails, 50 are spam (positive) and 50 are not spam (negative).
+If your model correctly identifies 45 spam emails (True Positives) and 40 not spam emails (True Negatives), your accuracy is:
+<p>Accuracy = (45 + 40) / 100 = 0.85 or 85%</p>

+However, if your dataset is imbalanced with 90 not spam and 10 spam emails, and your model identifies 85 not spam emails correctly but only 2 spam emails correctly, your accuracy would be:
+<p>Accuracy = (2 + 85) / 100 = 0.87 or 87%</p>

+Despite the high accuracy, your model is not good at identifying spam (low True Positives), highlighting the issue with using accuracy in imbalanced datasets.

 ### Precision
-**When to Use**: Precision is critical when the cost of false positives is high.
-For example, in cybersecurity, falsely flagging legitimate user activity as malicious can lead to unnecessary investigations and wasted resources.
+**When to Use**: Use precision when the cost of false positives is high.
+For example, in cybersecurity, falsely flagging legitimate user activity as malicious can lead to unnecessary investigations.

 **Cybersecurity Use Case**: Detecting phishing emails where a false positive (legitimate email marked as phishing) can disrupt business operations.

-**How It Works**: Precision is the number of true positive predictions divided by the total number of positive predictions.
+**How It Works**: Precision measures the proportion of true positive predictions out of all positive predictions.
 <p>Precision = True Positives / (True Positives + False Positives)</p>

 **Key Factors**: High precision requires minimizing false positives.

-This means being very certain about a prediction before classifying it as positive, which might lower recall.
+**Example Explanation**:
+If your model predicts 20 emails as phishing, but only 15 of them are actually phishing (True Positives) and 5 are not (False Positives), your precision is:
+<p>Precision = 15 / (15 + 5) = 0.75 or 75%</p>

+High precision ensures that most emails flagged as phishing are indeed phishing, minimizing the disruption caused by false alarms.

 ### Recall
-**When to Use**: Recall is important when missing a positive case is very costly, such as missing a potential security threat.
+**When to Use**: Use recall when missing a positive case is very costly, such as missing a potential security threat.

 **Cybersecurity Use Case**: Detecting malware where missing a malware instance (false negative) can lead to a severe security breach.

-**How It Works**: Recall is the number of true positive predictions divided by the total number of actual positives.
+**How It Works**: Recall measures the proportion of true positive predictions out of all actual positives.
 <p>Recall = True Positives / (True Positives + False Negatives)</p>

 **Key Factors**: High recall requires minimizing false negatives.

-This means identifying as many positive cases as possible, even if it increases false positives, which might lower precision.
+**Example Explanation**:
+If there are 20 malware instances in your system and your model correctly identifies 15 of them (True Positives) but misses 5 (False Negatives), your recall is:
+<p>Recall = 15 / (15 + 5) = 0.75 or 75%</p>

+High recall ensures that most malware instances are detected, even if it means some false alarms (false positives).

 ### F1 Score
-**When to Use**: The F1 Score is useful when you need a balance between precision and recall, especially in imbalanced datasets.
+**When to Use**: Use the F1 Score when you need a balance between precision and recall, especially in imbalanced datasets.

 **Cybersecurity Use Case**: General threat detection systems where both false positives and false negatives have significant consequences.

 **How It Works**: The F1 Score is the harmonic mean of precision and recall.
 <p>F1 Score = 2 * (Precision * Recall) / (Precision + Recall)</p>

 **Key Factors**: The F1 Score balances precision and recall.

+**Example Explanation**:
+Using the previous precision (0.75) and recall (0.75) examples:
+<p>F1 Score = 2 * (0.75 * 0.75) / (0.75 + 0.75) = 0.75 or 75%</p>

-It is high only when both precision and recall are high, making it suitable for evaluating models on imbalanced datasets.
+The F1 Score is high only when both precision and recall are high, making it suitable for evaluating models on imbalanced datasets.

 ### ROC-AUC
-**When to Use**: ROC-AUC is useful for evaluating the overall performance of a classification model across different thresholds.
+**When to Use**: Use ROC-AUC for evaluating the overall performance of a classification model across different thresholds.

 **Cybersecurity Use Case**: Evaluating the performance of an intrusion detection system where you need to understand the trade-off between true positive and false positive rates at various thresholds.

 **How It Works**: The ROC curve plots the true positive rate against the false positive rate at various threshold settings.
 AUC (Area Under the Curve) measures the entire two-dimensional area underneath the entire ROC curve.
 <p>AUC = ∫<sub>0</sub><sup>1</sup> ROC(t) dt</p>

 **Key Factors**: High ROC-AUC indicates that the model performs well across all thresholds.

-It is less sensitive to class imbalance and provides a single measure to compare models.
+**Example Explanation**:
+A model with a high AUC means it is good at distinguishing between positive and negative classes across different threshold values.
+This is crucial for models that need to operate effectively at various sensitivity levels.

 ## 3. Understanding Cost Functions

 ### Mean Squared Error (MSE)
-**When to Use**: MSE is used in regression tasks where the goal is to predict continuous outcomes.
+**When to Use**: Use MSE in regression tasks where the goal is to predict continuous outcomes.

 **Cybersecurity Use Case**: Predicting the number of future cyber attacks based on historical data.